makerdao/mips/MIP41/mip41.md

 #### The Fallback Decision Process

-To move quickly, the fallback desicion process should be conducted offchain.
+In the absence of interim facilitator selection or appointment, the fallback decision process determines an interim facilitator.
+An instant runoff vote is the recommended process.
+To move quickly, the vote should be conducted offchain with minimum quorum and results publicly accessible .
 For the first fallback vote, a list of volunteer Interim Facilitators and current active Facilitators is put up for one week.
-A simple majority vote on one candidate designates the Interim Facilitator.
-Should the first fallback vote underperform, then the same list is put to all currently active Facilitators, who choose to vote, on a shorter time frame.
+If a candidate has more than half of the vote based on first-choices that candidate wins and becomes the Interim Facilitator.
+Should the first fallback vote fail quorum, then the same list is put to all currently active Facilitators, who choose to vote, on a shorter time frame.
 48 hours is recommended.

 Regardless of which vote succeeds, the Interim Facilitator is approved on a short cycle and instantly assigned to that Core Unit.
 The Interim Facilitator, once approved on a short cycle, is assigned to that Core Unit.

-If the candidate refuses the role, a member of a Governance Core Unit shall be appointed to fulfill the responsibilities of the Interim Facilitator.
+If the nominated candidate refuses the role, the fallback vote cycle repeats.

 #### Governance Powers